 City Stay is a 501(c)(3) non-profit that sparks unlikely connections across the dividing lines of our community through experiential education.
-City Stay applies an innovative approach to education and community building.
-It brings the concept of study abroad to the local level by allowing Minnesotans of all colors and creeds to live with a new Minnesotan family from a different culture.
-Participants can continue building on their cross-cultural relationships and their language skills after the program ends.
+City Stay applies an innovative approach to education and community building by pairing Minnesota high-school students of all backgrounds with host families who identify as a part of an immigrant community for a homestay program.
 More broadly, the relationships City Stay facilitates reduce community mistrust and social inequality in the Twin Cities.
 These connections serve as an ongoing tool to build a more informed and connected community that fosters intercultural understanding in an increasingly diverse world.

 Our primary program lasts one week and is available to high school students, college students, and adult professionals.
 During the day, participants engage in dynamic dialogues with a wide range of presenters from the immigrant communities of Minnesota.
 Topics include urban studies, immigration and the cultures of the Twin Cities.
 In the evening, participants live with a local family from another culture.
 The heart of this program is the homestay component.
 Participants of all backgrounds build meaningful and informative relationships with carefully-matched local families in the Latino, Somali, or Hmong communities.